 Overwhelm and being stuck in a whirlpool; Your next step:

 Have you considered that maybe you are overwhelmed and that maybe you’re actually stuck in a whirlpool?
 Because if you are, the first thing you must do is to stop paddling.
 I have created a detailed self analysis tool, called “The Whirlpool Report”.
-You can go and complete the full Whirlpool survey now at this link and you’ll be sent your Whirlpool report in the next 24 hrs, entirely for free.
-Make yourself a cup of tea and take 10 minutes to complete the survey now… I think it will give you some useful food for thought.
+You can go and complete the full survey now and you’ll be sent your personal Whirlpool report within the next 24 hrs, entirely for free.
+Make yourself a cup of tea and take 10 minutes to complete the survey today.
+I think it will give you some useful food for thought.

 What does it take to build your own beautiful business and life?
 What is business-life coaching anyway?
 What are the principles of business-life coaching?
 How is business-life coaching different from any other form of business support or guidance?
 And above all, why should that matter to you?

 Business-Life Coaching… It’s about everything